kiansheik/nhe-enga/gramatica/docs/src/guide/adjectives/composition.md

 | Oral Vowels      | a á e é i í y ý o ó u ú |
 | Nasal Vowels     | ã ẽ ĩ ỹ õ ũ             |

+`Base root`: Noun
+`Modifier root`: Adjective

 ### Steps

-1. If the `base root` ends in a <Tooltip content="tonic vowel">á é í ý ó ú</Tooltip>
+1. If the base root ends in a <Tooltip content="tonic vowel">á é í ý ó ú</Tooltip>
-    -  then replace it with its <Tooltip content="non-tonic counterpart">a e i y o u</Tooltip>
+    -  replace it with its <Tooltip content="non-tonic counterpart">a e i y o u</Tooltip>
 1. If there is an encounter of <Tooltip content="Oral Consonants">p b t s x k r gû û î ŷ</Tooltip>
-    -  then remove the base root's ending consonant
+    -  remove the base root's ending consonant
 1. If the base root ends in <Tooltip content="Any Consonant">p b t s x k r gû û î ŷ m n ng nh mb nd</Tooltip> and the modifier starts with a `'`_(glottal stop)_
-    -  then remove the `'`_(glottal stop)_ from the modifier
+    -  remove the `'`_(glottal stop)_ from the modifier
 1. If the base root ends with <Tooltip content="Any Nasal">m n ng nh mb nd ã ẽ ĩ ỹ õ ũ<</Tooltip> and the modifier starts with <Tooltip content="Any Consonant">p b t s x k r gû û î ŷ m n ng nh mb nd</Tooltip>
     1. Nasalize the final vowel of the base root, if not already marked
     1. If the `base root` ends in `nh`
-        -   then it becomes a `î`
+        -   it becomes a `î`
     1. If the `base root` ends in <Tooltip content="any other nasal consonant">m n ng mb nd</Tooltip>
-        -   then delete it
+        -   delete it
     1. If the modifier root does not already contain <Tooltip content="any nasals">m n ng nh mb nd ã ẽ ĩ ỹ õ ũ<</Tooltip>
-        -  then nasalize the first letter based on the following table, if needed:
+        -  nasalize the first letter based on the following table, if needed:

         | Oral | Nasal |
         |------|-------|